 FES data are collected across an academic year (June 1 to May 31) after a goalsetting and review meeting between the faculty member and the department chair (or first-level supervisor) which should take place no later than June 30.
 (See Section above for a description of the collaborative goal setting meeting).
-Goals and Expectation Reports must be approved in Activity Insight by supervisors by August 15 each year (September 15 for new faculty).
+Goals and Expectation Reports must be approved in Activity Insight by supervisors by August 31 each year (September 15 for new faculty).

-After the goal setting meeting, and throughout the academic year, faculty members keep track of their Educator-Mentor, Scholar-Practitioner and Servant-Leader activities Activity Insight, from which reports are generated.
+After the goal setting meeting, and throughout the academic year, faculty members keep track of their Educator-Mentor, Scholar-Practitioner, Servant-Leader, faith integration, and professional development activities Activity Insight, from which reports are generated.
 Faculty should have all activities entered and reports generated for review prior to the annual meeting with their chair.